 Over time the wood in many homes become damaged and rotten due to moisture, mold, and pests.
 A question that many of us ask is, “Can it be repaired or replaced?
 How are they replaced and is it possible?”
-Many of these worries may run through your mind if you have encountered rotten wood in your own home, but don’t worry!
+Many of these worries may run through your mind, but don’t worry!
 Rotten wood is a relatively common occurrence, especially in places where there is a lot of humidity and moisture.
-Find out how you can get your rotten wood structures repaired or replaced.

 Before replacing wood beams, consider if you have actually solved the root of the problem.
 When you just replace the beams without figuring out what the problem was, you will continue to have the same problems over time.

 Before trying to replace the rotten wood in your basement or crawl space, have it inspected by a professional foundation repair contractor to figure out what the issue is and come up with a plan to resolve it.